rhass/kitchen-azure/README.md

 ## <a name="installation"></a> Installation and Setup

-The most basic configuration required is show below.
+The most basic configuration required is shown below.
 Specify this in the .kitchen.yml file

 ```yaml